The day you start believing and implementing the concept of wanting only what you need to your life, your financial health is likely going to improve!

 If you’ve never planned a budget before, keep it simple by figuring out how much you have to spend (income) and what you have to spend it on (expenses).

-After accounting for all essential expenses (including debt repayment, saving & investing), subtract the amount of expenses from your income to see what you have left over for spending on non-essential things.
+After accounting for all essential expenses (including debt repayment, saving & investing), subtract the amount of expenses from your income to see what you have left over for saving, investing, and spending on non-essential things.

 By the way, you don’t need any fancy budgeting tools.
 You can keep it as simple as a paper and pen, or if you love excel sheets, you can chalk out your budget on your computer.
 Or, you can install some of the best budgeting apps like Mint, YNAB, etc.